Aïves Consulting

 Fewer Incoming Tickets

 By handling simple, repetitive questions automatically, you can reduce the number of requests requiring human intervention by 40 to 60 percent.
 Your team can then focus on complex cases that genuinely need their expertise.
+Sectoral reports — notably McKinsey's State of AI — place customer-support productivity gains between 30 and 50 percent, depending on how mature the internal knowledge base is.

 Round-the-Clock Availability

 A chatbot does not take holidays.
 It responds at 2am on a Sunday just as effectively as at 10am on a Monday.
 For an online shop serving customers across time zones, this is a significant competitive advantage.
+It also matters for SMEs serving independent professionals or shopkeepers: questions often come in during evenings or weekends, outside your office hours.

 Higher Customer Satisfaction

 Customers often prefer automated responses — provided they are accurate and fast.
 A customer who gets an answer in 30 seconds is more satisfied than one waiting four hours to speak to a human.
+The condition for this satisfaction is clear: the chatbot must recognise its limits and hand off cleanly to a human when needed.
+A bot that loops on "I didn't understand your question" destroys more value than it creates.

 Lower Operational Costs

 Hiring and training a support agent in Belgium costs between €2,000 and €4,000, before monthly salary.
 A well-configured AI system can handle the equivalent of several full-time positions at a fraction of that cost.
+To quantify the return on investment precisely for your case, see our method in Calculating AI ROI for a Belgian SME.

 How to Implement AI in Your Customer Support